 Anticipation became even more well known to baby boomers over the years, as it’s been used in countless Heinz Ketchup commercials.

-On November 9th, 1971 Carly Simon met newly single James Taylor (he’d broke up with Joni Mitchell) backstage at his Carnegie Hall concert, and from that night on they were together.
-In a 2015 Carly Simon interview with The New York Times, she said of Taylor that:

 March 1, 1971.
+On November 9th, 1971 Carly Simon met a newly single James Taylor (he’d broken up with Joni Mitchell) backstage at his Carnegie Hall concert, and from that night on they were together.
+In a 2015 interview with The New York Times, Carly said of Taylor that:

-The couple lived together in the house James Taylor was building on Martha’s Vineyard; Simon still lives on Martha’s Vineyard today.
+The couple lived together in the house Taylor was building on Martha’s Vineyard; Simon still lives on Martha’s Vineyard today.

-Before Carly Simon and James Taylor married in November 1972, she dallied with Mick Jagger, Warren Beatty, and Jack Nicholson.
-According to Sheila Weller’s 2008 biography Girls Like Us, Carly Simon brought a song she’d just written titled Ballad of a Vain Man, on an May 1972 L.A. visit to producer Richard Perry.
+Before Carly and James married in November 1972, she dallied with Mick Jagger, Warren Beatty, and Jack Nicholson.
+According to Sheila Weller’s 2008 biography Girls Like Us, Simon brought a song she’d just written titled Ballad of a Vain Man, on a May 1972 L.A. visit to producer Richard Perry.
 This song would morph into the pop-rock mega-hit, You’re So Vain – speculation about whom it’s about persists today.
-Simon has variously said that the lyrics are about one man, or two or three different men, and said in her Boys in the Trees Memoir (2015) that “Warren things the whole thins is about him.”
+Simon has variously said that the lyrics are about one man, or two or three different men, and said in her Boys in the Trees Memoir (2015) that “Warren thinks the whole thing is about him.”

-While recording her 3rd album No Secrets in London that year, Mick Jagger dropped into the studio the day You’re So Vain backing vocals were being recorded and his voice (uncredited) can be heard singing backup on the original version of You’re So Vain.
+While recording her 3rd album No Secrets in London that year, Mick Jagger dropped into the studio the day You’re So Vain backing vocals were being recorded.
+His voice (uncredited) can be heard singing backup on the original version of You’re So Vain.

 Below, Carly Simon singing You’re So Vain – listen for Mick’s voice coming in at the 1:50 mark.